Aya-labs/Roadmap/CONTRIBUTING.md

-# Ayalabs Roadmap Contribution Guide
+# Contribution Guide

+## Introduction

-Welcome to our project!
-We appreciate your interest in contributing to our roadmap using GitHub Issues.
-This guide will walk you through the process of making contributions and help you understand how to effectively collaborate with the community.
+We appreciate your interest in contributing to projects in our organisation.
+This guide will walk you through the process of create issues and contributing to repositories to help effectively collaborate with the community.

 ## Table of Contents